 Alan MacEachren was Director of the GeoVISTA Center from its formation in 1998 through 2020.
 GeoVISTA evolved over that time from a Center focused on geovisualization to a broad-based interdisciplinary geographical information science center conducting and coordinating innovative research in GIScience, covering a broad range of domains from spatial cognition, through formal geo-information representation, to spatial analysis, cartography and visual analytics.

-Since the mid-2000s, a primary focus in MacEachren's research has been on basic and applied research in visual analytics, defined as the science of analytical reasoning facilitated by interactive visual interfaces.
-This work draws upon and extends my past work but puts a particular focus on understanding reasoning with complex information and related processes of information foraging and sensemaking with heterogeneous information.
-The latter topic has brought my interests full circle back to issues of spatial cognition, with a focus on understanding how humans conceptualize space, place, and movement linguistically and on visual-computational interfaces for leveraging spatial information contained in text documents.
+Starting in the mid-2000s, a primary focus in MacEachren's research has been on basic and applied research in visual analytics, defined as the science of analytical reasoning facilitated by interactive visual interfaces.
+This work draws upon and extends past work but puts a particular focus on understanding reasoning with complex information and related processes of information foraging and sensemaking with heterogeneous information.
+The latter topic has brought MacEachren's interests full circle back to issues of spatial cognition, with a focus on understanding how humans conceptualize space, place, and movement linguistically and on visual-computational interfaces for leveraging spatial information contained in text documents.